-- Once BLANK is pressed, the projector lamp enters Economic mode automatically. - Do not block the projection lens from projecting as this could cause the blocking object to become heated and deformed or even cause a fire.
+- When the projector lamp is in Dual-Brightest mode, once BLANK is pressed, the projector lamp enters Dual-Reliable mode automatically. - Do not block the projection lens from projecting as this could cause the blocking object to become heated and deformed or even cause a fire.